numbat-metrics/numbat-collector-mock/README.md

       - and array containing each metric sent from numbat-emitter
  - returns nothing.

-use this function after your code has passed metrics to numbat-emitter. it will carefully handle the callback so it get's triggered at the right time.
+Use this function after your code should have passed metrics to numbat-emitter. it will carefully handle the callback so it get's triggered at the right time.
 It will dispose of the server and close any numbat-emitter connections so that you can get a clean start for the next test.